 How it Works: Household Electricity

-Electrician Cliff Popejoy explains the ins and outs of household electricity
+Electrician Cliff Popejoy explains the ins and outs of household electricity.

-In this issue’s “How It Works,” licensed electrician Cliff Popejoy explains the ins and outs of household electricity.
+Synopsis: In this issue’s “How It Works,” licensed electrician Cliff Popejoy explains the ins and outs of household electricity.
 Using an illustration of a typical house, Popejoy begins where electrical power enters from the overhead drop wires and proceeds through the meter to the breaker panel and then throughout the house via branch-circuit wiring.
 He discusses wiring and identifies the purposes of each of the conductors housed in nonmetallic-sheathed cable.
 He then describes four common branch circuits: general purpose circuits, dedicated branch circuits, 240v circuits, and 120/240v circuits.
 Along the way, he also explains the relationship between amperes and volts.

 Electricity is a form of energy we use every day, from opening a garage door, to lighting a desk lamp, to running a clothes washer.
 If you’re not a trained electrician, you likely interact with household electricity at its point of use—an outlet, a light switch, or an appliance.
 But that’s just the end of the line.
 What’s happening upstream?
 At its most basic, an electrical current is the movement of electrons from atom to atom.
 A conductor, such as copper wire, allows easy movement of those electrons from one point to another.
 An insulator (the plastic coating on a conductor) prohibits this movement, containing the current.